rnjhnd/java-design-patterns-portfolio/02-state-design-pattern/vending-machine-state-manager/README.md

 ## 📋 Overview

-The Vending Machine State Pattern allows you to manage a vending machine's different operational states (Idle, Item Selected, Dispensing, and Out of Order) using separate state classes.
+The Vending Machine State Manager allows you to manage a vending machine's different operational states (Idle, Item Selected, Dispensing, and Out of Order) using separate state classes.
 Instead of using complex if-else statements, the system delegates behavior to the current state object, making the code more maintainable and extensible.

 ## 🏗️ Architecture